ABohynDOE/HSDS/README.md

 # HSDS <img src="man/figures/logo.svg" align="right" height="139"/>

-The goal of HSDS is to make all the data sets of the book "A Handbook of Small Data Sets" (1994) of David J. Hand.
+The goal of [HSDS](https://github.com/ABohynDOE/HSDS) is to make all the data sets of the book ["A Handbook of Small Data Sets"](https://www.routledge.com/A-Handbook-of-Small-Data-Sets/Hand-Daly-McConway-Lunn-Ostrowski/p/book/9780367449667) (1994) of David J. Hand.
 These data sets are particularly useful to demonstrate examples of function or statistical tests, but also to teach about statistics and R.

+All data sets are already available individually at this repo: <https://github.com/JedStephens/Handbook-of-Small-Data-Sets/tree/master>.
+However, they are not immediately usable in R, and undocumented.
+This package aims to solve this issue, and provide cleaned and documented data sets.

 ## Installation